 Occupational Safety & Health is a highly comprehensive and intricate profession.
 It involves identifying workplace hazards, assessing the risks associated with job tasks, preparing for safety audits, reporting correct and accurate information to the Department of Labor or more specifically the Occupational Safety and Health Administration (OSHA).
 The objective of this program is to provide students and current safety managers skills required to perform at various levels within the safety management field.
-A student may receive credit for work experience, military experience, military schools and civilian education.
+Students may be eligible to receive credit in these areas: industry/workplace training, military training/schooling, and/or civilian education (documents necessary for evaluation must be in the form of professional licensure, industry recognized certificates, military certificates of completion, and/or college transcripts).
+Documents will be evaluated only upon written student request and only if the student is a degree-seeking student and majoring in the field to which the credit pertains.
 Credits are awarded based on the American Council on Education ACE Guide.
 The degree requires a total of 64 credits, 15 of which must be completed with Barton.

 The 1-year Certificate Program offers a shorter program to students looking to get into the career field of Occupational Safety & Health.
 Successful completion of the Certificate program requires a minimum of 18 credit hours.
 Please note, not all classes listed on the Certificate Curriculum Guides are available in an online format, contact one of our advisors for more information.

 The Occupational Safety & Health Industry Certificates (Specialist in Safety & Health) program provides the opportunity for students to gain the skills needed to perform the required duties with in the field of safety management.